gitbls/sdm/Docs/Plugins.md

 * **type** &mdash; Type of hotspot (*routed* or *bridged*) [D:routed]

 **Notes:**
-* The Network Manager support is complete enough to be functional, but not all the `hotspot` plugin arguments are supported yet.
+* The Network Manager support is complete except not all the `hotspot` plugin arguments are supported yet.
 * The best way to use nm in my opinion is to have pre-created .nmconf and .nmconn files, and then simply dump them into the appropriate nm directories by providing them as `nmconf` and `nmconn` arguments to the `network` plugin.
 * FWIW `type=local` hotspot is supported with hostapd/dnsmasq, but not for nm